 If a school or restaurant is unable to upgrade their air purifier systems to hold a strong enough HEPA filter, portable air purifiers can also be used in each room where people will be congregating on a regular basis.

-Other Precautions can be Added into a Good Mitigation Plan
+What Other Precautions Can be Added into a Good Mitigation Plan?

 Having proper ventilation and quick and frequent filtered air transfer are the most important components in cutting down on aerosol transmission.
 In certain conditions, particularly in restaurants, UV light can be used to sanitize surfaces and indoor air.
 Some air purifiers combine the HEPA filter and UV light technologies into one system, creating even more protection.